 Tony Lynch Child Protection Officer.

-I have read the above and understand that I must report any concerns I may have regarding child safety and I will only use reasonable force to restrain a child as a last resort and only use minimal force.
+must report any concerns I may have regarding child safety in a child as a last resort and only use minimal force.

 Signed Date

-Print Name Page 40 of 47
+Print Name Page 41 of 45

 Pupil Information Request Form for Family Services